Program Information

 The year 2025 marks the centennial anniversary of three moderately large North American earthquakes: Quebec, Montana and Santa Barbara.
 Before Richter’s introduction of the magnitude scale, the differences in shaking distribution led credence to arguments that California did not face inordinately high earthquake hazard compared to the rest of the U.S. A century later, scientists understand the stark difference in wave propagation in eastern North America versus the west.
 But a half-century after plate tectonics provided an elegant paradigm to understand interplate earthquakes, a paradigm to explain intraplate quakes remains elusive.
 Detailed investigations have shed new light on key seismic zones, including New Madrid, Charlevoix (Quebec) and Charleston (South Carolina).
 Paleoliquefaction evidence confirms the existence of long-lived seismic zones, most convincingly at New Madrid.
 But why does stress (or strain) concentrate in a region subjected to broad, low-strain rate tectonic stresses?
 And how many unknown seismic zones might be lurking quietly, having remained mute during the short historical record?
 Hough will discuss the continuing quest to understand intraplate quakes, including the known knowns, the known unknowns and the unknown unknowns.

 Earthquakes are a national hazard, with recent analyses indicating that nearly 75% of the U.S. could experience damaging shaking.
 The USGS Earthquake Hazards Program (EHP) provides authoritative and impartial scientific information that can be successfully applied to reducing earthquake losses and improving resilience in the U.S. and its territories.
-The program works under the congressionally authorized National Earthquake Hazards Reduction Program and is a line item in annual USGS Federal Budget appropriation.
-Success in advancing earthquake risk reduction requires understanding of and working within existing policy guidelines, while delivering actionable science to support decision-making and drive new policy.
+The Program works under the Congressionally authorized National Earthquake Hazards Reduction Program and is a line item in annual USGS Federal Budget appropriation.
+Success in advancing earthquake risk reduction requires understanding of and working within existing guidelines and environments, while delivering actionable science to support decision-making.
 Partnerships are critical to support these efforts; the EHP funds the external community to collaborate in accomplishing its monitoring, hazard assessment and research goals.
-Hayes will discuss the work of the program within the federal government and at the interface of science policy, the new EHP decadal science strategy, and how partnerships with the external seismological community are critical to achieve an earthquake-ready nation.
+Hayes will discuss the work of the Program within the federal government, the new EHP decadal science strategy, and how partnerships with the external seismological community are critical to achieve an earthquake-ready nation.

 Awards and Presidential address